-Successful applicants will be asked to write up their research in the form of a report or poster, complete an assignment for the CMI qualification (which will be based on their learning on the scholarship), and complete a final report for Lord Laidlaw on their experience of the programme and the impact it has had on them.
+Successful applicants will be asked to write up their research in the form of a report or poster and complete a final report for Lord Laidlaw on their experience of the programme and the impact it has had on them.

 Scholars will also be expected to showcase their work at a bespoke celebration event and will have the opportunity to present their research at a public event.

 We ask scholars to act as ambassadors for the programme, which may involve mentoring future scholars and promoting the programme to peers and to keep us updated on what they go on to achieve.